Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 It’s such an interesting side of an industry that not many people know about.
 The roles are very varied, and food science is such a key part of putting safe food on people’s plates.
 There is so much to learn, and so much potential progression!
 I haven’t once regretted taking an apprenticeship route, it’s provided me with so many fantastic opportunities and definitely pushed me to being the best food technical professional I can be.

-I would recommend an apprenticeship to anyone.
 I have benefitted from my degree apprenticeship in so many ways.
-The benefits include gaining years of work experience, working towards a degree, growing personally, building a professional network and undertaking training.
+The benefits include gaining years of work experience, working towards a degree, growing personally, building a professional network and undertaking additional training.
 On top of these great benefits you are paid for your time and contributions, allowing you to become financially independent.

 Anything else to add?